idia640/presentations/week01/PITCHME.md

 Note:

 - By 'respond', think about both behavior, in terms of actions, attitude, intent -- and feelings.
-- Design is intrinsically communication.
+- UX Design is intrinsically about communication.

 - In this course, we will explore basic cognitive processes that you can use as levers to align user perceptions and actions.

 - We'll be unpacking hidden structure that will develop you as a designer.

 ---

 ## Is there Interaction that is not Conversational?